Long-term ally of UK PM Johnson resigns in sign of tension

 The BBC said the prime minister’s official spokesman, James Slack, would take over as Johnson’s director of communications at the end of the year.

-Some commentators said Cain had been forced out of Downing Street after a restructuring which saw journalist-turned-government adviser Allegra Stratton appointed last month to front the prime minister’s new daily televised media briefings.
+Some commentators said Cain had been forced out of Downing Street after a restructuring that saw journalist-turned-government adviser Allegra Stratton appointed last month to front the prime minister’s new daily televised media briefings.

 They suggested Cummings, seen as the driving force behind Johnson’s agenda on anything from Brexit and his domestic policy agenda to reforming government bureaucracy, could also resign in protest.